 Subscribe to our RSS feed for immediate notification of new published content.

-Reimagine Menlo Park is designed to help our community accomplish this mission.
-It is a place to share ideas, develop proposals, organize actions, and inform and lobby city council members, etc. I will support this mission with my Creating A More Vibrant Menlo Park blog on The Almanac Online and create an independent advisory team that can guide and mobilize residents and local businesses.
-Changing Downtown will be difficult and take a sustained community effort because Menlo Park city councils have historically ignored it.
-But it is doable.
+Reimagine Menlo Park help our community accomplish this mission.
+This website will be a place to share ideas, develop proposals, organize actions, and collectively advise city council members.
+I will support these efforts with my Creating A More Vibrant Menlo Park blog on The Almanac Online and create an advisory team that can guide and mobilize residents and local businesses.

 An Emerging Downtown Resurgence Is Already Underway

-- New specialty businesses have opened on Santa Cruz Avenue – Le Vant Desserts (2024), Loretta bar (2025)
+- Two new specialty businesses, Le Vant Desserts (2024), Loretta bar (2025) have opened on Santa Cruz

-- A Korean restaurant is planning to open at former location of Gala Bistro
+- In late May, a new restaurant named Yeebo, Darling plans to open at the former location of Gala Bistro

-- A developer is planning to consolidate three small shop locations on Chestnut
+- A developer is consolidating three small retail locations on Chestnut.
+The retail business has not been revealed.

 - Luminaire opened in 2022